-Attendance at Board of Directors' Meetings:14 / 14 (100%)
+Attendance at Meetings of the Audit Committee: 9/9 (100%)

 Ms. Junko Utsunomiya has acquired high degrees of expertise as a lawyer, and although she has never been directly involved in corporate management, she has served as an outside director of other listed companies and has abundant experience and deep insight in the field of corporate legal affairs.
 Ms. Junko Utsunomiya plays an appropriate role in supervising the execution of business effectively from an independent and objective position and providing advice to management from this standpoint.
-In addition, as a member of the Nomination Committee, she has provided opinions from an objective and neutral standpoint regarding the personnel affairs of officers at the Company.
+In addition, as a member of the Nominating Committee and the Audit Committee, she has provided opinions from an objective and neutral standpoint regarding the personnel affairs of officers at the Company, and has appropriately audited the business execution from an independent standpoint.

 For the above reasons, the Company expects that Ms. Junko Utsunomiya will contribute to the enhancement of effectiveness of the Board of Directors and committees that will lead to the enhancement of corporate value of the Group in the medium and long term as an External Director, and thus has nominated her as a candidate for External Director.